 However, if you create a new online poker site that charges members to play and offers cash prizes, that business would most likely receive MCC 9754 for non-face-to-face gambling.
 In this case, the code signifies a high-risk category, as the gambling industry traditionally records a high number of chargebacks and fraudulent charges due to online payments.

 Even if your company doesn’t report any complaints or chargebacks, your business could still be viewed as a high risk based on the activity prevalent in that industry.
-While merchant account processors consider your business’s individual history, MCCs rely on statistics for classification purposes.
+While high volume merchant account processors consider your business’s individual history, MCCs rely on statistics for classification purposes.

 An inaccurate MCC can cost your business money.
 If you’re assigned a higher risk than your business deserves, you may pay higher interchange fees, your processor may require a rolling reserve, you may not be able to open a merchant account, or you might have to get a high-risk merchant account to conduct business.